llm-edge/hal-9100/README.md

 ## Assistants API Beta
 - The Assistants API allows integration of AI assistants into applications.
 - Supports tools like Code Interpreter, Retrieval, and Function calling.
-- Use the Assistants playground for a code-free exploration.
+- Will follow OpenAI Assistants evolutions

 ### Integration Steps